-- 9.1.6.2 Bullet strikes wholly within hard cover, and continues on to hit or strike down a metal target, or hits a frangible target or an electronically registering target that activates other range equipment, this will be treated as range equipment failure (see Rule 4.6.1).
-The competitor will be required to reshoot the course of fire, after it has been restored. - 9.1.6.3 Bullet strikes partially within hard cover, and continues on to strike the scoring area of a paper target, the hit on that paper target will count for score or penalty, as the case may be. - 9.1.6.4 Bullet strikes partially within hard cover, and continues on to strike down a scoring metal target, the fallen target will count for score.
-If a bullet strikes partially within hard cover, and continues on to strike down or hit a metal no-shoot, the fallen no-shoot or hit thereon will count for penalty. - 9.1.7 Target Sticks Are neither Hard Cover nor Soft Cover.
-Shots which have passed wholly or partially through target sticks and which hit a paper or metal target will count for score or penalty, as the case may be.
+- 9.1.6.2 Slug or a buckshot pellet, or pellets from a birdshot cartridge, strike wholly within hard cover, and continue on to strike down a scoring metal target or no-shoot, this will be treated as range equipment failure (see Rule 4.6.1).
+The competitor will be required to reshoot the course of fire, after it has been restored. - 9.1.6.3 Slug or a buckshot pellet strikes partially within hard cover, and continues on to strike the scoring area of a scoring paper target or no-shoot, the hit on the paper target will count for score or penalty, as the case may be. - 9.1.6.4 Slug or a buckshot pellet strikes partially within hard cover, and continues on to strike down a scoring metal target or no-shoot, the fallen metal target will count for score or penalty, as the case may be. - 9.1.7 Target Sticks Are not Hard Cover.
+Shots which have passed wholly or partially through target sticks and which hit a paper or metal target will count for score or penalty, as the case may be. - 9.1.8 Birdshot Hits on Paper Targets Hits from birdshot on a paper target will not count for score.